sadmankiba/bendability/docs/Boundaries.md

 **Procedure**
 Combining all boundaries in a chromosome.
 BH2.
 BF2.
 Line plot mean of boundaries in chromosome V. [C1] [F1] [F17]
+BF2.
+Box distrib at distance.
+[F18] [C16]

 **Observations**
-1. In BF2, yes, boundaries are increasingly more bendable towards center.
+1. In BF2 line plot, yes, boundaries are increasingly more bendable towards center.
 At center, a significant rise in bendability.
+In BF2 box, boundaries rise at middle and seems to drop upto -1000nt and +1000nt.

 2. Promoter boundaries:
   - In most chrms, periodic rigidity and bendability is seen at about one nucleosomal distance.
 Rigid region is not highly rigid, not exactly at boundary mid.
   - In big chromosomes (e.g. IV), the dip is not much observable.
 Because of misalignment of boundaries.